CERTIFICATION & STANDARDS · INSTITUTIONAL PATHWAY

 Institutional Relevance

-Controlled electrodynamic infrastructure systems are entering the regulatory agenda in multiple markets.
+Solid-state electrodynamic power architectures are entering the regulatory agenda in multiple markets.

-Institutions with structured engagement at early TRL are positioned to contribute informed input when certification methodology becomes a standard-setting question — not just a project-level compliance question.
+Institutions with structured coordination at early TRL are positioned to contribute informed input when certification methodology becomes a standard-setting question — not just a project-level compliance question.

-VENDOR treats regulatory engagement as a two-way process.
+VENDOR treats regulatory coordination as a two-way process.

 We bring the architecture and the documentation.